29th Battalion (New Zealand): Fiji

 The 29th Battalion arrived in Fiji in early November 1940 and was put to work on fortifying strategic areas of the colony.
 It was assigned to the area east of Viti Levu while 30th Battalion, once it arrived in mid-November was positioned to the west.
 The men struggled to acclimatise to the tropics and their equipment and uniforms were substandard.
 The battalion's personnel had been advised that their stay in Fiji was to be for six months but it was not until late-May that men from Auckland and Poverty Bay districts were returned to New Zealand.
-Over the course of the next few months, apart from senior officers, the entire battalion's personnel were replaced, with most of the original members being eventually be posted to the Middle East.
+Over the course of the next few months, apart from senior officers, the entire battalion's personnel were replaced, with most of the original members being eventually posted to the Middle East.
 In the meantime, a stream of replacements from New Zealand maintained the ranks of the battalion.

 On 7 December 1941, the entry of Japan into the war prompted the New Zealanders to action stations although they were shortly stood down.
 The 8th Brigade had been expanded with the arrival of 34th Battalion and its headquarters was the basis for the raising of the 3rd Division.
 The new division, to be led by Major General William Cunningham, the commander of all Allied forces on Fiji at the time, consisted of 8th Brigade and 14th Brigade.
 By mid-January 1942, the division was largely complete with 35th, 36th and 37th Battalions now all in Fiji.
 The New Zealanders remained in Fiji, performing garrison duties and carrying out training exercises until, with the Americans now taking responsibility for the defence of Fiji, they were relieved by US troops in July 1942.
 At this time, the 29th returned to New Zealand.
 It arrived in Auckland on 6 July and its personnel enjoyed a period of leave before reassembling at Papakura Military Camp in early August.
-It resumed training which included a period learning bush and mountain warfare and as well as an intensive exercise, as part of 3rd Division, in the Kaimai Ranges.
+It resumed training which included a period of learning bush and mountain warfare and as well as an intensive exercise, as part of 3rd Division, in the Kaimai Ranges.